MayankPratap/Samchika/README.md

 This project was inspired by:

-1) Shubham Maurya, a dear friend,  who published a JavaScript library – which sparked the motivation to do something similar in Java.
+1) Shubham Maurya ( https://github.com/complex1 ) , a dear friend,  who published a JavaScript library – which sparked the motivation to do something similar in Java.

 2) A LinkedIn post discussing the challenges of processing large text files – which gave me the idea to solve it with an elegant API and fast multithreaded architecture.